haniibrahim/f90getopt/README.md

 getopt()- and getopt_long()-like functionality (similar to the C-functions) for modern Fortran 90/2003 or higher.
 Based on sources from [Mark Gates](http://lagrange.mechse.illinois.edu/mwest/partmc/partmc-2.2.1/src/getopt.F90).

 *f90getopt* is developed as an easy to learn and compact library in just one source file.
-The `f90getopt.F90` file can just be added to existing source directories and deployed with them without producing dependencies.
+The `f90getopt.F90` file can just be added to existing source directories and deployed with them without dealing with dependencies.
 You can "learn" f90getopt in minutes and therefore it is even suitable for very small projects or "throw-away-code".
 It follows the GNU and POSIX command-line argument standards.

 * [Purpose](#Purpose)
 * [Features](#Features)